Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Anyway, day one.

-Yes, it is so good to have the Patreon people here with us again today and everyone else
+Yes, it is so good to have the Patreon people here with us again today.

-and one thing we also like to do is if you are on the Sydney Shireberg Rest in Peace level,
+And one thing we also like to do is if you are on the Sydney-Shireberg,

-you can submit a fact, quote, or question.
+rest in peace level, you can submit a fact quote or question.

 That's what we're going to do right now.

-And this week, a fact and much like last week, I believe, looking up my list, it is another
+Yes, and this week, fact, and much like last week, I believe, looking up my list, it is another

 Jacob.